 The valuation sees Gymshark join an exclusive list of fewer than 25 British companies to have secured unicorn status since 2001, achieving the feat in just eight years.
-The deal was led by Corporate and Gymshark relationship partner, Chris Reed led with support from Corporate partner Tom Rush and solicitors Rachel Cox and Jamie Gillespie.
+The deal was supported by Corporate partner Tom Rush and solicitors Rachel Cox and Jamie Gillespie.

 Gymshark, a fitness apparel brand, was founded in 2012 by teenager Ben Francis from his garage in his parents’ home in Bromsgrove when he was just 19 years old and has grown from a screen- printing operation into one of the fastest growing and most recognisable brands in fitness.
 Gymshark has won numerous awards, including The Sunday Times Fast Track 100 and The Sunday Times International Track 200.
 Having achieved exceptional growth since inception and a revenue CAGR of 56% since 2018, Gymshark is now seeing revenues of £250m.
 It has 1.7 million followers on Facebook and 4.2m on Instagram.